War Games (Space: 1999): Music

 In addition to the regular Barry Gray score (drawn primarily from "Breakaway" and "Another Time, Another Place"), Mike Hankinson's composition 'The Astronauts' is used during the dogfight sequence as well as the Alpha attack scenes.

 Reception

+"War Games" has had a mixed critical response.
+Reviews in Dreamwatch magazine praised the special effects but criticised other aspects, such as the plot.
+The later of the two Dreamwatch reviews rated the episode 8 out of 10.
+SFX magazine gave it an "A minus", commentator James O'Neill rated it 2 out of 4, and SciFiNow magazine rated it 5 out of 5.
+Video Watchdog considered it better than average, commenting that "those who value the show for its action and special effects will find the first half highly enjoyable" even if the ending is predictable.

-John Kenneth Muir gave the episode a mixed review, describing it as "perhaps the most visually spectacular science fiction television episode in the history of the medium.
+John Kenneth Muir described it as "perhaps the most visually spectacular science fiction television episode in the history of the medium.
 However, beyond the spectacle and awe-inspiring special effects, 'War Games' has little to recommend it.
 The story is confusing and nonsensical when it should be tightly plotted and frightening."
-He questions the logic of the aliens' tactics and criticises the "poor writing" that allows Russell to use their mysterious powers to rescue Koenig twice.

-Although it praised the episode's special effects and "sense of desperation", TV Zone magazine rated "War Games" the worst instalment of Space: 1999s first series, commenting that its use of illusion as a narrative technique "feels like a cheat" and criticising the "frankly bizarre" guest performances of Blair and Valentine, describing these as "a textbook example of how not to 'act alien'."
+He questioned the logic of the aliens' tactics and criticises the "poor writing" that allows Russell, twice, to use their mysterious powers to rescue Koenig.
+Although it praised the special effects and "sense of desperation", TV Zone magazine rated "War Games" the worst instalment of Space: 1999s first series, commenting that its use of illusion as a narrative technique "feels like a cheat" and criticising the "frankly bizarre" guest performances of Blair and Valentine, describing these as "a textbook example of how not to 'act alien'."

+In a 1977 interview, both Martin Landau and Barbara Bain named this episode a personal favourite of Space: 1999, Bain because the story was "rich in concept".